 Second floor: I want to make and share videos quickly, maybe encourage my students too

-Now, if you want your students to record themselves, stick with social media.
+Now, if you want your students to record themselves, social media is becoming the default choice.
 Instagram is currently edging in teen popularity.
 YouTube can also be considered a social network, in fact second only to Facebook in total traffic.
 Video-only social network TikTok, a is growing, especially in Asia.
 But its future is uncertain.
 (Remember Vine?
 Neither do we.)

 Third floor: I want to build a content library for easy video deployment